Category

 Term Purpose Focus Scope Example of Typical Use

-RFP Detailed proposals Comprehensive Complex projects or services Evaluation beyond cost factors
+RFP Detailed proposals Comprehensive Complex goods or services Evaluation beyond cost factors

 RFQ Pricing information Cost Specific goods or services Price-based purchases